Contrast-Security-OSS/DjanGoat/docs/a3/A3-XSS.md

 ### Description

 This vulnerability occurs when user input is sent to a browser without validation or escaping, thus allowing scripts to be executed in user browsers.
-Many developers use mark_safe to bypass the issue of funny characters displaying.
 The following code was taken from template/layouts/shared/nav_loggedin.html:
 ```
 <li class="nav-item">